Geronimoes/node-red-contrib-pocket-api-extended/README.md

+# <em>NOTE: This fork is currently under development and may not work as expected!</em>

 # node-red-contrib-pocket-api-extended

 An extension of the Node-RED node written by VNXtreme.
 This node authenticates and calls the Pocket API to retrieve items.
 This extended version allows more parameters that are available in the [Pocket API](https://getpocket.com/developer/).